Marklogic-retired/marklogic-data-hub/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Squashed all commits into a single commit
 - [ ] Added Tests
 - [ ] Ran newly added/edited cypress tests on Firefox locally
+- [ ] Review and remove any PII info and customer data

 - ##### Reviewer: